Making sure your message is perfectly adapted for the new market

 Localisation is the complex process of adapting your materials (website, software, brochure etc.) to your intended market.
-It can be part of the translation process or as a separate stage later on.
+It can be part of the translation process (our Premium service) or as a separate stage later on.
 It involves a thorough understanding of the local culture, its distinctive linguistic features and other characteristics.

 Who works on your project?